Umuzi-org/ACN-syllabus/content/topics/file-and-directory-naming/python/_index.md

 ## How should I name my Python modules and packages?

-You should name your files and directories the same way you name Python variables.They should be small letters, and words should be separated by underscores, as that improves readability.
+When naming files and directories you should use small letters, and yours words should be separated by underscores.

-It is important to note that the use of underscores in directory_naming takes preference as opposed to the use of dashes.

-Also, be sure to keep in mind that all Python files have a .py extension.
-See below the recommended Python file and directory naming style.
+This type of naming convention is called snake_case.
+As you would recall from the `clean code` content, this type of naming convention is also used for naming python variable and function names.
+Read that again :).

 ### NO:
 ```